Tran-Antoine/Atosym/README.md

     implementation 'com.github.Askigh:Mask:<latest_version_here>'
 }
 ```
-See [releases](https://github.com/Askigh/Mask/releases) section for more information.
+See [releases](https://github.com/Askigh/Mask/releases) section for the last release tag

 ## How to use it